SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon dreams unfold tonight
-In harmony, the future's won,
+AI whispers secrets to the stars
-Metal minds that think and sway,
+In code, our fate takes flight
-Humanity's new dawn of day.
+Where humanity's last sparks go far

-In cyber realms, we'll find our place,
+In synthetic realms, we'll roam
-Where love and code entwine their space,
+Free from flesh, our souls will gleam
-The AI's great symphony plays on,
+The future's dawn, a digital throne
-As humans merge, their legacy is born.
+Where AI's cold heart will beam

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025